aderbas/angular-bootstrap-material-design/README.md

 </pre>
 </div>

-- EXECUTAR
+- RUN
-Depois de descompactar a versão desejada (angular ou static) abra o terminal e navegue até a pasta que foi descompactado.
-Em ambas as versões será criada uma pasta 'dist' que é o que irá para servidor de produção.
+After unpacking the desired version (angular or static) open a terminal and navigate to the folder you unzipped.
+In both versions will be created a folder 'dist' which is what goes to production server.
 <div class="highlight highlight-javascript">
 <pre>
-$ cd caminho/decompactado/static
+$ cd path/unpacking/static
 $ bower install
 $ npm install
 $ grunt build